 How to Pick the Best Crypto Exchange For You

 When it comes to choosing a cryptocurrency exchange platform, there are a few things to consider.

 First, what coins you want to buy and how much money do you plan to invest?
 If you’re keeping it simple and trading Bitcoin, then Mogo Bitcoin and Rewards or Wealthsimple Crypto will meet your needs.
-If you want to diversify into Altcoins (cryptocurrencies other than Bitcoin), you’ll need a platform like Coinsquare or Netcoins, although Wealthsimple Crypto also includes Ethereum.
+If you want to diversify into Altcoins (cryptocurrencies other than Bitcoin), you’ll need a platform like Coinsquare or Netcoins, although Wealthsimple Crypto offers 20 coins, including Ethereum.

 The next thing to consider is whether you’re planning to buy and hold, or you want to do more active trading.
 Active traders will need a robust and reliable platform that provides real-time cryptocurrency price charts that let them execute trades quickly.